This isn’t my first time buying and reviewing an ICECO fridge. And, it probably won’t be my last.

 One of the things I didn’t pick up on at first was which zone was being cooled by the left and right visuals.

-The far left degree visual is cooling the front of the fridge while the far right degree value is cooling the rear of the fridge.
+The far left degree visual is cooling the front of the fridge, while the far right degree value is cooling the rear of the refrigerator.
 Each icon underneath the degree reflects the zone of the fridge.
-If you’ll notice, the left-sided value has a snowflake in a stepped box; this indicates the front of the fridge as that zone occupies space right above the compressor.
+Notice that the left-sided value features a snowflake in a stepped box, indicating the front of the refrigerator, as this zone occupies space directly above the compressor.

 Spring-Loaded Side Handles

 This is a fairly common feature on most portable fridges nowadays.
 However, it’s worth calling out because they’re stout.
-Each side of the APL55 has slightly knurled spring-loaded retracting grab handles making it easier to tote the fridge around camp.
+Each side of the APL55 features slightly knurled, spring-loaded retracting grab handles, making it easier to tote the fridge around camp.
 Or, you can use it as an additional tie-down point.

 In addition, the handles are completely removable.